 Lastly, and still quite important, the organization has also defined how such indicators (i.e. the results obtained) will be used to inform decision-making.
 Explicitly defining this aspect of metrics is often overlooked, but is extremely important because it holds these strategies accountable to action, to decision-making, during and after they are implemented.

-Aligning Standard Metrics Frameworks With Social Performance
+Aligning Standard Metrics Frameworks (Theory of Change) With Social Performance

 While guides, like the audit document linked and shown above, give organizations a useful starting point to execute these processes, they shouldn’t be considered the end-all solution.
 Other frameworks can complement these audits, especially existing metrics frameworks which are commonly used across different social sector areas.